antronerds/r2-training-courses/docs/Microarray_analysis_-_Using_Tumor_Colon_datasets.md

 **Question 10c**

-Use the â€œFind differential Expressed genes between Groupsâ€� module to generate a list of differentially expressed genes between the msi-l and msi-h subgroups.
+Use the *Find differential expression between Groups* module to generate a list of differentially expressed genes between the msi-l and msi-h subgroups.
 Select the Bonferroni method for the multiple testing correction and store the genelist as a gene category again giving it a meaningful name.

 In your browser, go back to the tab with the list of genes and click on Heatmap (z-score) button.
 Do you think that there is a relation between the disease free survival event track and the MSI status?